Here’s how to watch Mark Zuckerberg’s ‘unfiltered’ talk on free speech and the internet

 Posted by Mark Zuckerberg on Wednesday, October 16, 2019

-Though he doesn’t refer to it in his Facebook post announcing the upcoming speech, it will follow almost a week after Presidential candidate Elizabeth Warren repeatedly called Facebook out for allowing politicians and their supporters to run ads that contain patently false information.
-Warren said that by allowing this Facebook has been turned “into a disinformation-for-profit machine.”
+Though he doesn’t refer to it in his Facebook post announcing the upcoming speech, it will follow almost a week after presidential candidate Elizabeth Warren repeatedly called Facebook out for allowing politicians and their supporters to run ads that contain patently false information.
+Warren said that by allowing this, Facebook has been turned “into a disinformation-for-profit machine.”

 Facebook changed their ads policy to allow politicians to run ads with known lies—explicitly turning the platform into a disinformation-for-profit machine.
 This week, we decided to see just how far it goes.